Admissions, Registration, & Records

 To Top of Page

-A student’s normal load will be from 12 to 16 credit hours per term.
-Students enrolled for 12 or more credit hours will be considered full-time students.
-Students who wish to carry credit hour loads of more than 21 hours per term must obtain the written approval of their academic advisor and Academic Dean.
+A student’s normal load will be from 12 to 16 credit hours per 16-week semester.
+Students may enroll in no more than nine credit hours in an eight-week term or six credit hours in a four-week term.
+Students enrolled for 12 or more credit hours in a 16-week semester are classified as full-time students.
+Students who wish to carry credit hour loads of more than 21 hours per 16-week or nine credit hours in an eight-week term must receive approval from their academic advisor and the Vice President of Learning, Student Engagement and Success via a Special Permission Registration Form.

 Under extenuating circumstances, a student may apply to his/her advisor for approval of a course substitution.
 A course substitution requires final approval by the appropriate Academic Dean and the Vice President of Learning, Student Engagement & Success.
 The completed Course Substitution form will be receipted by the Registrar’s Office and kept in the student’s file.
 A student in technical or vocational programs may take higher level courses than those required for graduation in his/her curriculum in the following areas: math, English, humanities, science, or social sciences, if prerequisites have been met.